 Explore the Hohensalzburg Fortress

-Take the Festungsbahn funicular railway (6.80 Euros) from the old city up to the Hohensalzburg fortress, a medieval castle on a hill overlooking the entire city of Salzburg and the surrounding mountains.
+Take the Festungsbahn funicular railway (6.80 Euros) from the old city up to the Hohensalzburg fortress.
+This is a medieval castle on a hill overlooking the entire city of Salzburg and the surrounding mountains.
 It’s a great spot for a panorama of the city!

 Take a Tour of Mozhart’s Gerburtshaus